-CONCENTRATION: Two semesters of Russian at the intermediate level, or demonstrated proficiency at an equivalent level, plus fifteen credit hours selected from among the following: AAH 2009; HIS 3241, 3242; PSC 4401, 5351, 5950; RUS 1131, 1132, 3412, 3717, 3718, 3810, 3818, 3819; THL 5510; and appropriate special topics courses in Economics and approved by the director.
+CONCENTRATION: Two semesters of Russian at the intermediate level, or demonstrated proficiency at an equivalent level, plus fifteen credit hours selected from among the following: HIS 3420; HIS 3241, 3242; PSC 4401, 5351, 5950; RUS 1131, 1132, 3412, 3717, 3718, 3810, 3818, 3819; SAT 4007; THL 5510; and appropriate special topics courses in Economics and approved by the director.
 In addition students are required to take RAS 6000, a multi-disciplinary intensive investigation of a topic in Russian studies, generally taken in the senior year.

-Students are encouraged to study in Russia for a summer or semester, either at Nizhny Novgorod State University in Central Russia (which has an exchange agreement with Villanova), or at another approved Russian university.
+Students are encouraged to study in Russia for a summer or semester, either at Nizhny Novgorod State University in Central Russia or at Moscow State University (both have an exchange agreement with Villanova), or at another approved Russian university.
 Contact the Russian Area Studies Office or the International Studies Office for further details on available programs and transfer of credits.